nishantagarwal/cloud-guides/aws/k8s-bare-metal/README.md

 # Bare Metal K8 setup on AWS

 ## Overview
-This readme talks about setting up of bare metal Kubernetes cluster on AWS.
-This guide is meant only for demo purposes and should not be used in production.
+This guide is about setting up a bare metal Kubernetes cluster on AWS.
+It is meant only for demo purposes and should not be used in production.

 ## Software Versions
 * Kubernetes - 1.15.3